jake-hannahan/Vibe-Check/README.md

     -   Filter vibes by different moods.
     -   Listen to any vibe's playlist.
 -   Create/Update/Delete a vibe.
-    -   With name, image, mood, activities, and a playlist.
+    -   With a name, an image, a mood, activities, and a playlist.
--   See their vibes My Vibes.
+-   See their vibes in My Vibes.

 ## Project Initialization